Would You Save a Puppy or a Child From a Burning Building?

 Pretend for a moment that you have come across a burning building.
 From inside, you hear the howls of a dog and the screams of a human infant.
 Flames licking at your heels, you run into the building and realize that you only have time to save one or the other.
-Which one should you choose – the dog or the child?
+Which one should you choose: the dog or the child?

 While unlikely in real life, fantasy situations like the burning building scenario provide fruitful ways of studying human moral intuition.
 The most widely known of these is the trolley problem.
-It goes like this.
-A runaway trolley car is headed toward a group of five people walking along the trolley tracks.
-You are bystander and can pull a switch which will divert the trolley down a spur where one person is walking on the tracks.
+It goes like this: A runaway trolley car is headed toward a group of five people walking along the trolley tracks.
+You are a bystander and can pull a switch that will divert the trolley down a spur where one person is walking on the tracks.
 If you do nothing, five people will die.
 But throwing the switch will mean certain death for one person.
 What should you do?
 The scenario can be varied in many ways.
 For example, what if you have to personally push a person onto the tracks in order to save the five people?
 And what if the person was Adolph Hitler or Peter Singer, the world’s greatest living moral philosopher?

 Cognitive psychologists have used situations like the trolley problem to study a host of questions related to the human moral sense.
-These include the roles of emotion and reason in ethical decisions, sex differences in moral judgment, and the neurobiology of morality
+These include the roles of emotion and reason in ethical decisions, sex differences in moral judgment, and the neurobiology of morality.

 Lewis Petrinovich and his colleagues have used hypothetical moral dilemmas to examine the evolutionary underpinnings of moral intuitions (here and here).
 Some of their fantasy situations involve conflicts between people and animals.
 For instance, in one scenario, people were asked if they would send a trolley crashing into a young human adult in order to save the last five highland gorillas on the planet (which just happen to be picnicking on the other trolley spur).
 The researchers presented dozens of variations of moral scenarios to hundreds of people both in the United States and in Taiwan.
 They concluded that universal moral principles exist, and that among the most powerful of these is “value human life over the lives of non-human animals.”
 In other words, humans are natural speciesists.